-This essay, on the government’s new immigration proposals, was my Observer column this week.
+This essay, on the government’s levelling up proposals, was my Observer column this week.
 It was published in the Observer, 11 July 2021, under the headline “Levelling up should take many forms.
 And don’t forget London’s poorest need it too”.

 Levelling up is hard to do.
 Well, in one sense it is.
 Providing new opportunities for people and places that most need but have least access to them requires strategic vision and political will.
 Boris Johnson’s recent word salad of a speech, supposedly the latest launch of the government’s levelling-up programme, exposed only that it possesses neither.